John Robb (musician): Music

 The Membranes reformed in 2010, appearing at the All Tomorrow's Parties Festival at the request of My Bloody Valentine, and released the 7-inch vinyl single "If You Enter The Arena, You Got To Be Prepared To Deal with the Lions" (Louder Than War Records).
 The single was released on Record Store Day in April 2012.
 Tim Burgess from the Charlatans released their next comeback single, "The Universe Explodes Into A Billion Photons Of Pure White Light", and the band released a new album, Dark Matter/Dark Energy, in June 2015 on Cherry Red.
 The band played concerts with a 25-piece choir in the UK and Europe in 2016, and in 2017 released a remix album titled Inner Space/Outer Space.
 In 2019 the Membranes released the acclaimed What Nature Gives...Nature Takes Away album on Cherry Red Records.

 The group believe that "every gig must be an event" and have promoted sell-out shows where they explain the universe with scientists from the Higgs Boson project and a sold-out gig at the top of Blackpool Tower in August.
 Robb has produced several bands, and in the mid-1990s two singles by the Leicester three-piece Slinky and US punk band Done Lying Down, as well as Therapy? and Cornershop, whom he also co-managed.

 Television

 Robb has appeared as a pundit on various television programmes including BBC Breakfast, Channel 4's "top 100" shows, the BBC's I Love the 60s/70s/80s/90s series, and Seven Ages of Rock.
-He has contributed to BBC 2's The Culture Show, as well as made several appearances on TV documentaries and on Channel 4 news talking about train travel, music piracy and the state of music, and on BBC radio commenting on pop culture.
+He has contributed to BBC 2's The Culture Show, and has commented on pop culture and music for television documentaries.
 He has been a contributor to Sky's The Pop Years and co-produced and presented a ten-part series on the history of punk rock.
 He also presented a twelve-part guide to the arts in north-west England.

-He is currently filming a series of interviews for Lush's Gorilla channel with cultural figures including Stewart Lee, Mark Thomas, Shaun Ryder, Viv Albertine, Caroline Lucas, and Youth.
-In 2021 he became the coproducer of a new documentary about Alan McGee and launched his own YouTube channel to feature further interviews with cultural figures.
+In 2021 Robb became the co-producer of a documentary about Alan McGee and launched his own YouTube channel to feature further interviews with cultural figures.
 In 2021 and 2022 he was a regular on many music documentaries on Channel 5 and BBC2.